cytopia/devilbox/docs/Quickstart.md

 #### 5.2 Specific Frameworks

-Some frameworks use a deep nested directory to serve their actual www data such as:
+One example of the above mentioned nested directory structure is CakePHP.
+Its actual www dats is serveed from:

 ```shell
 <project>/cake/app/webroot